murilopes7/LeetCode/README.md

+Repository that shows the code that i am doing in LeetCode - i am doing a React app to my mother too - to learn programming logic
-Code to learn programming logic with LeetCode for now I am trying to make at least 300 programs, will i ?
+I am trying to make at least 300 programs, will i ?